hanyuezhangg/Assignment-4/README.md

 # Introduction to the Corpus

-# Target Text Selection Criteria:
+# Target Audience and Intended Use:

 # Text Selection Criteria:

 # Data Collection Process:

+# Annotations and Tools:

+#